SmithBWare89/project-canvas/readme.md

 - Imported profile images to application using CSS
 - Used CSS grid to format the photos so they're contained
 - Used border-radius to round the corners of the images
 - Unable to find text color that fit with origin background image therefore replaced with background gradient color.
-Courtesy of: https://www.eggradients.com/category/gray-gradient?83ff460c_page=4

 ##### V0.4 - Added My Projects
 - Added images of both Horiseon and Run Buddy websites